Import 2D Plans, Layouts or Schematics as Areas or Layers (Sheets)

 If you import the sheet as area, a new node is created in the project structure view.
 You can move an area within the project structure view by simply dragging and dropping the area to the position you want.

-In the Layers form, the new area and the imported sheet are displayed.
+In the Layers form, the new area is also displayed.

 If you import the sheet as layer, the sheet is added to the current area of the project, i.e. under the node of the current area.
 In the Layers form, the imported sheet is displayed as layer.
 The functionality is the same as described in Add, Edit or Delete Layers in Existing Projects.